JacobRex/limitlessrpg/docs/examples/combat.md

 # Example of Combat
 In this example, we see how a round of combat can take place.
-Several interesting things happen in this combat illustrating the flexibility of Limitless:
+Several interesting things happen in this combat illustrating the flexibility of LIMITLESS:

 * Characters all state what they plan to do at the start of the round and roll at the same time
 * Initiative is determined by rolls from highest to lowest